SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

 The number of parameters *n* defined in the table file must be less than or equal to the number of entries *N* allocated via the :doc:`bond_style <bond_style>` command.
-Therefore, if each bond type uses a unique tabulated file, *N* should be allocated according to the file with largest number of tabulated entries.
+Therefore, if each bond type uses a unique tabulated file, *N* should be allocated according to the file with the largest number of tabulated entries.

 ----------